Hi! I’m Carrie!

 I’ve had athletes achieve amazing athletic accomplishments – things they never thought were possible for them.
 I’ve worked with athletes that get so nervous before competition they wondered if they should quit; now those same athletes show up to their events and not only perform well, but actually enjoy it!
 I’ve worked with injured athletes through their recovery and helped them return to their sport only to have their greatest season yet.

-Carrie Jackson lives just north of San Francisco, California and has been working on the performance of teams, organizations, and individual athletes and exercisers since 2002.
-She is a Certified Mental Performance Consultant through the Association for Applied Sport Psychology and author of the book On Top of Your Game: Mental Skills to Maximize Your Athletic Performance and co-author of Rebound: Train Your Mind to Bounce Back Stronger from Sports Injuries as well as the co-host of the podcast The Injured Athletes Club.
+Carrie Jackson is a performance and mental training expert, a Certified Mental Performance Consultant, and the author of On Top of Your Game: Mental Skills to Maximize Your Athletic Performance.
+She’s one of the world’s foremost authorities on the mental and emotional challenges of recovering from injury.
+She co-authored the book Rebound: Train Your Mind to Bounce Back Stronger from Sports Injuries, and is the co-host of the widely regarded podcast The Injured Athletes Club.

 Carrie in the news

 Her preparation for the [team] sessions exhibited excellent attention to detail and creative ideas with worksheets and activities she prepared for the players.
 I also appreciated how Carrie encouraged the players to search for their own answers, thoughts, and feelings, rather than putting words into their mouths.
 She structured environments that promoted everyone’s involvement and made it safe to express thoughts, emotions, and ideas.
 We were very fortunate to have her as a part of our program.